The Strútsfoss Hike, East Iceland

 Part of the trail actually appears to be an old dirt road rather than a hiking trail.
 Probably used by farmers to access the nearby fields.
 However, as you hike further into the canyon the trail will become a proper hiking trail.

-Soon enough you should start seeing the top of the waterfall and its first step until you reach the main viewpoint, which is the end of this hike.
+The trail the continues uphill, and the last part that leads to the viewpoint is relatively steep.
+The main viewpoint, which is also the end of the hike is a relatively wide flat area.
 Here you will be able to see this magnificent waterfall in all its glory.
 The Strutsgil canyon is also really beautiful.

-For those who want to leave a mark here, there is a tube with a logbook inside!
+For those who want to leave a mark here, there is also a tube with a logbook inside!

 One last note, there appears to be an unmarked trail that circles up above the waterfall and across the Strútsgil river, in a loop that allows you to see both sides of the waterfall.
 I had the intention to do it the second time I visited this location, but there was such a thick fog that it was pointless to even try.
 A good excuse to be back another time I guess :)!

-The Strútsfoss Hike Photos and Photography Tips
+Strútsfoss Photos and Photography Tips

 However, taking photos of this waterfall from the main lookout does have some limitations.
 The first one is the perspective and compositional options.
 These are quite limited because there is only one good lookout, but the waterfall is still very far.
 This does not allow for much room for compositional variance.